 We live in the era of the reboot.
 But forget movie reboots — we’re talking about phone reboots.
 BlackBerry is still launching phones with hardware keyboards, Nokia is back from the dead, and now there’s the reboot of the Palm.
 But this time around, there is no association with its predecessors other than its name.
 It is, however, manufactured by TCL.

 Essentially, the Palm is a smartphone, but its main purpose is to disconnect you from technology for a bit.
 It syncs to your primary phone so you receive all your notifications and calls, but its Life Mode feature silences all alerts until you wake the screen.
-We had some hands-on time with the device, which you can read about here.
+For an in-depth look at the Palm, check out our review.

 Here’s everything you need to know.